for Healthcare Education

 Family Medicine Physician

-(In this video Dr. Wilson talks about how beneficial real medical experience, particularly in the form of job shadowing and prior to medical school, is for students.
-In a video on the CAS Advising website, Dr. Wilson about some of the different options for students on their path to medical school.)
+(In this video Dr. Wilson talks about how beneficial real medical experience, particularly in the form of job shadowing and prior to medical school, is for students.)

 "One of the opportunities that Miami offers now that I would have killed for when I was here is the job shadowing.
 You spend a week shadowing a physician.
 And the bulk of these physicians are Miami alumni, or perhaps a colleague of a Miami alumni who has talked them into doing it.
 My old partner has actually done it.